 - A hole punch

 Cutting out the pieces is super simple as you’ll only need to cut out two uppercase letter W’s, one from the green construction paper and one from the red.

 To turn those letters into a watermelon, cut a small strip off of the bottom of each side of the red letter W so that it will fit onto the green W with a little space to make the rind.

 Lay the red W flat on top of the green one and glue it into place so that the tops of each letter match up and leave that space at the bottom.

 When you’re ready to add your “seeds,” grab your black construction paper and your hole punch and show your child how to use it.
 Make sure that while holding the paper they keep their hands far enough away from the hole punch so that you don’t wind up with any pinched fingers.

 Have them exercise those fine motor skills by squeezing the hole punch to cut out some circles.

 When your “seeds” are cut out, go ahead and have them stick them onto their watermelon craft however they’d like.

-Once they’re done, grab the printable uppercase letter W page below and it, along with your craft, to your book!
+Once they’re done, grab the printable uppercase letter W page from the bundle of interactive alphabet pages and add it, along with your craft, to your book!